box/developer.box.com/content/guides/identity-management/quick-start/4-logging-into-app.md

 our route within `req.userContext`.

-If user information is present, meaning the user is logged in to Okta, we pass the user information to `box.validateUser` to see if there is an associated Box user available, which we'll define in the next step.
+If user information is present, meaning the user is logged in to Okta, we pass the user information to `box.validateUser` along with the Express response object to see if there is an associated Box user available, which we'll define in the next step.

 If no user information is present, we redirect the user to `/login`.
 The OIDC connector will automatically handle this route and force the user through to